ingesolvoll/kee-frame/README.md

 This library tries hard conform to the high standards of many Clojure libraries, by not breaking backwards compatibility.
 I believe this is very important, an application made several years ago should be able to upgrade with close to zero effort.

-Given the experimental nature of the project, the initial API has proven to be surprisingly stable.
-It mimics the well proven API-style of re-frame, being data-driven and generic.
-Hopefully this will enable an equally stable API for the years to come.
-See below for a list of breaking changes introduced so far:
+The kee-frame API has remained stable since the launch in early 2018.
+Here is a list of important/breaking changes:
 * 0.3.0: Reitit replaces Bidi as the default routing library.
 Causes a breaking change in the data structures of routes and route matches.
 [The bidi router implementation can be found here, it's easy to fit back in.](https://github.com/ingesolvoll/kee-frame-sample/blob/master/src/cljs/kee_frame_sample/routers.cljs)

 ## Getting started